-Maine woman’s death was third murder in same family
+Maine woman’s death was third killing in same family

-NEW SHARON, Maine (AP) - The murder-suicide that took the life of a Maine woman was the third domestic murder in the same family, authorities in the state said.
+NEW SHARON, Maine (AP) - The killing of a Maine woman was the third domestic murder in the same family, authorities in the state said.

-Dapolito’s mother, Michelle Masse, and her brother-in-law’s late wife Kelly Winslow-Dapolito were also victims of domestic homicides, WGME-TV reported.
+Dapolito’s mother, Michelle Masse, was killed by her father who then shot himself.
+Additionally, her brother-in-law’s late wife Kelly Winslow-Dapolito was murdered by her husband, WGME-TV reported.

-Robert Dapolito’s brother, Patrick Dapolito, was convicted of the 2010 shooting and killing Kelly Winslow-Dapolito.
+Robert Dapolito’s brother, Patrick Dapolito, was convicted of the 2010 shooting and killing of Kelly Winslow-Dapolito.
 He was sentenced to 55 years in prison.

 Thomas Masse, Jessica Dapolito‘s father, killed Michelle Masse and himself in a murder-suicide two years ago.

-Victim advocates in the state, including the head of Safe Voices, said the killings are a chilling lesson in the importance of encouraging people who suspect domestic violence to speak up.
+Victim advocates in the state, including the head of Safe Voices, said the killings are a chilling lesson in the importance of encouraging people who see or suspect domestic violence to speak up.

 Sign up for Daily Newsletters